 They want revolution!
 But does a generation of people who regulate and regiment perfect puppies make revolutions?
 Time to put Bob Dylan on the record player says the less mind-altered of the graduates.

 We listen, drink beer.
 The puppy sleeps.
 Laughable maybe, it is nonetheless true what has happened with the puppy kills me.
-I am the sort that protests - and this right here is it - not the sort that no matter what happens distract themselves with games and money-making.
+All around are the distractions of games and money making.
+I want to protest, even if it is only this.